-Without doubt, this is the most underestimated fence with regards to its high fatality rate.
+This is the most underestimated fence with regards to its high fatality rate.
 It's a 'standard' plain National fence that is four feet ten inches high and without any ditches - yet it is deadly.
 There is no clear explanation as to why this is.